georgemao/serverlesss-demos/build.md

 ## Step 4: Deploy the React UI components

 1. Setup the React Components.
-From the provided Source, copy the /Components folder to your local src/Components
+From the provided Source, copy the /Components folder to your local `src/Components`
 2. Setup the React Routes.
-Copy the /Routes folder to your local src/Routes
+Copy the /Routes folder to your local `src/Routes`
 3. Setup the base app files.
-Copy all JS and JSX files from /src to your local src folder
+Copy all JS and JSX files from /src to your local `src` folder

 - index.js
 - main.jsx

-4. Deploy all of the public static files.
+4. Setup all of the public static files.
+Copy the following from the provided source:
 - /public/index.html
 - /public/images/

-> You will need to update a your applicataion code to point to the Cognito deployment.
+> You will need to update your applicataion code to point to the Cognito deployment.
 Open `main.jsx` and on line: 42-46.
 Replace `region`, `userPoolId` and `userPoolWebClientId` with your values from the Cloudformation outputs

 ## Step 5: Test